-[Syphilis proctitis complicated with HIV infection: a case report].
+[Syphilis proctitis complicated with HIV infection: a case report]

 We report on a 26-year-old Japanese man who was referred to our hospital because of anal pain and hematochezia.
 On admission, in addition to his gastrointestinal symptoms, a generalized maculopapular rash was observed, involving the palms of his hands and soles of his feet.
 His history and physical examination were compatible with syphilis, confirmed by a high syphilis titer on blood examination.
 Further tests revealed the presence of HIV infection, with a CD4 cell count of 227/microL.
 Colonoscopy demonstrated a deep ulcer in the lower rectum, although biopsy specimens did not reveal any syphilis spirochetes, or any other specific microorganisms.
 Intravenous penicillin G was initiated, resulting in a dramatic improvement of the ulcers along with the skin lesions confirming the diagnosis of syphilis proctitis.
 A rapid plasma reagin titer test performed 3 months after treatment demonstrated significant decrease, indicating successful treatment.

 Data provided are for informational purposes only.
 Although carefully collected, accuracy cannot be guaranteed.
 The impact factor represents a rough estimation of the journal's impact factor and does not reflect the actual current impact factor.
 Publisher conditions are provided by RoMEO.
 Differing provisions from the publisher's actual policy or licence agreement may be applicable.